microsoft/BotFramework-WebChat/samples/06.recomposing-ui/a.minimizable-web-chat/README.md

 ```
 <!-- prettier-ignore-end -->

-With `useEffect`, invoke `onFetchToken` from props if the `token` has not been passed from the parent component.
+In the `useEffect` hook, invoke `onFetchToken` from props if the `token` has not been passed from the parent component.

 <!-- prettier-ignore-start -->
 ```js